 Customers have consistently reported using CareMessage appointment reminders reduced their no-show rate by 5-12% and has increased the number of patients scheduling appointments through targeted appointment recall reminders.

 University of Alabama at Birmingham researchers conducted a randomized controlled trial using a 22-week CareMessage program with 21 patients with non-alcoholic fatty liver disease (NAFLD).
 Patients were randomized to receiving text messages through CareMessage program in one arm and no text message in the other arm.
 All the patients received standard of care with instructions in the clinic on healthy diet and daily exercise for weight loss.
 The CareMessage program was aligned with the Health Belief Model and sent patients motivating content related to nutrition, exercise and stress management along with educational messages about NAFLD.
-After six months, compared to standard of care, intervention group lost more weight (11.2 vs. 1.6 lbs., P=0.034) with much more decrease in ALT levels (20 vs. 8 units, P =0.043).
+After six months, compared to standard of care, intervention group lost more weight (6.9 vs. a gain of 1.8 lbs., P=0.03) with much more decrease in ALT levels (−12.5 IU/L, P = .035).